-How does spanning-tree deal with this?
-Simple…we’ll just calculate a different spanning-tree for each VLAN!
-The oldest version of spanning-tree is called CST (Common Spanning-Tree) and is defined in the 802.1D standard.
-It only calculates a single spanning-tree for all VLANs.
+How does spanning tree deal with this?
+Simple…we’ll calculate a different spanning tree for each VLAN!
+The oldest version of spanning tree is called CST (Common Spanning Tree) and is defined in the 802.1D standard.
+It only calculates a single spanning tree for all VLANs.

-Let’s look at an example where we have three switches and two VLANs.
+Let’s look at an example of three switches and two VLANs.
 Both VLANs are available on all switches:

-Above you can see that we have two root bridges.
-If we use PVST we can create a different root bridge for each VLAN if we want.
-SW1 could be the root bridge for VLAN 10 and SW2 could be the root bridge for VLAN 20.
+Above, you can see that we have two root bridges.
+Using PVST, we can create a different root bridge for each VLAN.
+SW1 could be the root bridge for VLAN 10, and SW2 could be the root bridge for VLAN 20.
 Why would you want to do this?
 Here’s an example:

-If I would make one switch root bridge for both VLANs then one interface will be blocked for both VLANs.
-In my example above SW1 is the root bridge for VLAN 10 and 20 and as a result the fa0/16 interface on SW3 is blocked for both VLANs.
+If I make one switch root bridge for both VLANs, one interface will be blocked for both VLANs.
+In my example above, SW1 is the root bridge for VLAN 10 and 20, and as a result, the fa0/16 interface on SW3 is blocked for both VLANs.
 No traffic will be forwarded on the fa0/16 interface at all.
 Imagine these were 10 Gigabit interfaces.
-It would be a shame if one of those expensive interfaces wasn’t doing anything right?
+It would be a shame if one of those expensive interfaces weren’t doing anything right.